ZuriPL/PyPass/README.md

 # Known Errors:

- - Deleting entries in different order than from last to first might cause errors
+ - Deleting entries in different order than from last to first might cause errors (should be fixed by now)
- - There can be issues regarding the scrollbar and loading data when some entries were deleted in the previous session
+ - There can be issues regarding loading data when some entries were deleted in the previous session (should be fixed by now)

 # Milestones: